 Compared with steel and copper, titanium has the longest damping time when subjected to mechanical and electrical vibration.
-It can be used as a tuning fork, vibration element of medical ultrasonic pulverizer, and vibration film of the advanced audio loudspeaker.
+It can be used as a tuning fork, vibration element of a medical ultrasonic pulverizer, and vibration film of an advanced audio loudspeaker.

 1. Nuclear Industry

 During the construction of nuclear reactors, many components, pipes, and related parts require a large amount of titanium and titanium alloy metals, and titanium fasteners are one of them.

 In the past, many mobile phones and computers used steel fasteners.
 However, steel is magnetic and needs to be demagnetized.
 Otherwise, steel fasteners are easily magnetized under the influence of electromagnetic fields, which affects network signals.
 Titanium fasteners are non-magnetic, light in weight, and high in strength, making them very suitable for electronic equipment fasteners.